YEAR 4 OVERVIEW

 The increased focus on Technology and Design provides greater exposure to a range of devices, programs, software and hardware.
 As students begin to gain greater digital independence, explicit teaching of cyber safety is led by the Keeping Safe curriculum and features a presentation from SA Police.
 Access to a personal laptop and expansion of their touch-typing skills increase their proficiency and a number of programs and apps are used to support learning.
 Furthermore, challenges to design, construct, test and modify a variety of creations each Term further expand creativity, problem solving and technological capacity.

 With a dedicated lesson for Wellbeing with a specialist teacher, Year 4s are taught how to be mindful, build resilience and gratitude and confidence to empower their journey through School.

-Signature experiences for Year 4
+Signature experience for Year 4 students

 The signature experiences for Year 4s include a special connection with Belair National Park, which sees the students study the management of invasive species and participate in orchid observations.

 Developing connections with residents of the Kalyra retirement community through the music project provides a unique, multi-layered opportunity to discover the power of music to connect and bond.
 This program is the perfect complement to the Year 4 strings program where students receive small group tuition in viola, violin or cello, as it gives the students the chance to perform to an audience.

 The camp experience on Narnu Farm is a highlight for many students as they explore the challenges and triumphs of farm life.